danmurciano/Weather__Point/README.md

-As a side note, opening multiple tabs of the app with multiple locations could potentially mess up the process of saving a location, as there’s only one “currentLocation” cookie, and its value always updates to the most recently loaded location, meaning that an open tab of a previously loaded location will not save the location correctly, once another tab has been loaded on a different tab.
+As a side note, opening multiple tabs of the app with multiple locations could potentially mess up the process of saving a location, as there’s only one “currentLocation” cookie, and its value always updates to the most recently loaded location, meaning that an open tab of a previously loaded location will not save the location correctly, once another location has been loaded on a different tab.